michaelstaake/PuppyFTP/README.md

 # PuppyFTP

-Opensource, free FTP/SFTP + SSH + RDP desktop client for Windows with optional AI enhancements.
+Opensource, free server management desktop client for Windows with optional AI enhancements.

+### Supported Protocols

+- SSH
+- Telnet
+- RDP
+- Serial
+- FTP, including SFTP and FTPS

 ## Why PuppyFTP

-- Easily manage multiple SSH, FTP, SFTP, and RDP servers in one modern interface.
+- Easily manage multiple systems in one modern interface.
 - Portable JSON configuration for easy backup and sync across multiple PCs.
 - AI assistance that works with local, self-hosted, and API providers that can help you manage your servers and find files.
 - Prebuilt Windows setup and portable images.